yamajunn/BRAD/README.md

     - Place the wood
         - Right click.
         - Confirm that the wood is placed.
----
+---Right-click to confirm wood is placed.

-### Problems at the moment:
+### Problems at this point:
-- Variety of motion recognition for objects and events
+- Variability in behavior recognition for objects and events.
 - Combining multiple AIs may result in poor learning.

 ---
-### Notes.
+### Notes
-Even if things do not go according to the action plan, the action plan is variable depending on the situation, so it can cope with any situation.
+Even if things do not go according to the action plan, the action plan is variable depending on the situation, and can cope with any situation.
 The actions are selected based on the learning data that is similar to the current action history.
 Similarities are identified for each dimension.
 After executing the selected action plan, the system learns based on the difference in movement from the data for learning.
 (Compare with action plans of higher dimensions)
 If the result is contrary to the ideal action, the probability of that action being selected is reduced.
 The AI that executes the action also learns based on the reproducibility of the action plan.
-(Compare with the lower dimensional action plan) <- Not necessary if the behavior recognition is perfect.
+(Compare with lower dimensional action plans) <- Not necessary if action recognition is perfect.
-If there is enough data and technology for behavior recognition, it is possible to learn by imitation using only behavior recognition.
+If the action recognition technology and data are sufficient, imitation learning is possible with action recognition alone.
-It will be possible to convert events to text data as data compression.
+It will be possible to convert the events that occurred to text data as data compression.
 For the behavior recognition model, classify without specifying the number of labels.
 If possible, we would like to use a model that can automatically assign labels using unsupervised learning.